SkweeziBoi/nexus/README.md

 **This project is abandoned, and so are my other discord bots/projects.
 I will not be updating this or any of my other discord bots.
-They will remain offline forever**
+They will remain offline forever.
+W33B will still be worked on, though**

 # nexus